rootv890/stage-project-manager/README.md

-# Stage: Course Manager
+# Staze: Course Manager

 ## 🚀 Project Overview

-Welcome to Stage: Course Manager!
+Welcome to Staze: Course Manager!
 This open-source project is a comprehensive course management system designed to streamline the organization and delivery of courses.
-With Stage, educational institutions and course organizers can effectively manage course materials, track student progress, and create a seamless experience for both instructors and learners.
+With Staze, educational institutions and course organizers can effectively manage course materials, track student progress, and create a seamless experience for both instructors and learners.

-## 🎯 Why Stage?
+## 🎯 Why Staze?

 In today’s educational landscape, managing course materials and tracking student engagement is often hindered by outdated, fragmented systems.
-Stage tackles these issues by providing:
+Staze tackles these issues by providing:

 Efficient Course Management: Organize course content and resources in a central location for easy access.
 Seamless Student Tracking: Track student progress, attendance, and performance in real time.
 User-Friendly Interface: Designed for ease of use, making it accessible to both tech-savvy users and beginners.
-Whether you're an instructor, student, or developer passionate about enhancing the educational experience, Stage offers an innovative platform to contribute and improve learning management.
+Whether you're an instructor, student, or developer passionate about enhancing the educational experience, Staze offers an innovative platform to contribute and improve learning management.

 ## 🛠 Tech Stack